godotengine/godot-docs/learning/workflow/assets/import_process.rst

 Automatic reimport
 ------------------

-When the source asset changes, Godot will perform and automatic reimport of it, applying the preset configured for that specific asset.
+When the MD5 checksum of the source asset changes, Godot will perform an automatic reimport of it, applying the preset configured for that specific asset.

 Files generated
 -----------------